December 2017 Newsletter

 Fran Nichols, KPost Roofing and Waterproofing

 Happy Holidays All!
-This has been an awesome year for our councils and community outreach efforts.
+This has been an awesome year for our councils and community service efforts.
 From the “Red Nose Drive” to holiday drives for, food, toys, and support you all did it!
 Thank you so much for your efforts and compassions.
 Enjoy a lovely end of a remarkable year everyone.

 Nations Roof Gulf Coast President Makes Work- Life Manageable by Building a Great Team